Shopify/shopify-api-js/docs/usage/customsessions.md

 This library comes with various session management options:

 - `CustomSessionStorage` - to allow for a custom session storage solution (see below for details).
-- `MemorySessionStorage` - uses memory as an option to help you get started developing your apps as quickly as possible.
+- `MemorySessionStorage` - uses memory as an option to help you start developing your apps as quickly as possible.
 It's perfect for working in your development and testing environments.
 However, this storage solution is **not** meant to be used in production [due to its limitations](../issues.md).
 - `MongoDBSessionStorage`
 - `MySQLSessionStorage`
 - `PostgreSQLSessionStorage`